 During the 18th century, the worship of Durga became popular among the land aristocrats of Bengal, the Zamindars.
 Prominent Pujas were conducted by the zamindars and jagirdars, being enriched by emerging British rule, including Raja Nabakrishna Deb, of Shobhabajar, who initiated an elaborate Puja at his residence.
 These celebrations brought the Durgostavs out of individual homes and into the public sphere.
 Festivities were celebrated as a community, where royalty and peasantry were welcomed into the home of the zamindar or bania (merchant) to feast together.
 The festivities became heavily centred on entertainment — music and dance — as well as lavish feasts that continued for the entire month.
 In the 19th century, the Pujas celebrated placed less emphasis on elaborate celebration and feasting, and more on including all of the community.
 They moved from being a show of wealth and authority by royalty and merchants back to a festival of worship and community.
 Many of these old pujas exist today.
 The oldest such Puja to be conducted at the same venue is in Rameswarpur, Odisha, where it has been continued since the last four centuries, starting from the time when the Ghosh Mahashays from Kotarang migrated there as a part of Todarmal's contingent during Akbar's rule.

-Today, the culture of Durga Puja has shifted from the princely houses to Sarbojanin (literally, "involving all") forms.
+Today, the essential culture of Durga Puja has shifted from the princely houses to Sarbojanin (literally, "involving all") forms.
 The first such puja was held at Guptipara — it was called barowari (baro meaning twelve and yaar meaning friends).
 Today's Puja, however, goes far beyond religion.
-Visiting the pandals in recent years, one can only say that Durgapuja is the largest outdoor art festival on earth.
-The music, dancing, and art displayed and performed during the Durga puja played an integral part in connecting the community in Bengal, and eventually across India and the world
+Visiting the pandals in recent years, one can only say that Durga Puja is the largest outdoor art festival on earth.
+The music, dancing, and art displayed and performed during the Durga Puja plays a huge role in connecting the community in not just Bengal, but also across India and the world.